jffields/Arctic_Erosion/README.md

 ### Assets

 To reduce computational complexity and prevent time-out errors, some items (such as Thiessen polygons and connected pixel masks) are computed ahead of time and imported into Earth Engine scripts.
-These assets, along with the exported results tables, are listed in `list_of_assets` and also available in ***list folder with assets***.
+These assets are listed in `list_of_assets` and the asset files are available in the Zenodo repository listed above.

 ### Batch Exports
 Due to the vast number of images used and despite the ability to run computations on Earth Engine servers, we still encountered some memory limitations.
 To avoid these limitations and allow results to compute, in some cases we export the NDVI/temperature/meander results in batches.
 Each batch export comprises all years but only a subset of all Thiessen polygons.
 The for-loops and other commands used for batch exports are present in scripts (for transparency) but commented out (for clarity).
 Reproducing our results may or may not require batch exports, depending on code optimizations.